Stuycs-K/final-project-9-stevensj/README.md

 Select an element or tool with one of the following keys:

-[a] - Sand, can be turned into Glass by melting it down and cooling it. (selected by default) [s] - Water, can change phases into both Steam and Ice.
+[a] - Sand, can be turned into Glass by melting it down and cooling it. (selected by default) [s] - Water, can change phases into both Steam and Ice, can also put out fires.
 [d] - Iron, can be melted down.
+[f] - Wood, flammable solid that burns quickly.
+[g] - Fire, can heat up and ignite elements.
+[h] - Fire Source, will spawn fire around itself until put out with water.
+[z] - Acid, slowly disintegrates any element.
+[x] - Virus, infects elements and turns them into itself, then dissipates.

 [q] - Heating tool
 [w] - Cooling tool
 (increases effectiveness with mouse speed)
+[e] - Eraser

 Clear the environment with [,]